Last updated: March 2018.

-I am a qualitative researcher and trained software engineer.
+I am an ethnographer with over seven years of experience.
 I study the collaborative work practices of stakeholders creating and using ecosystems/infrastructures of software and data.
-I have studied the big data work of climate scientists, oceanographers, microbiologists, and physicists/astronomers.
+I have studied the big data work of climate scientists, oceanographers, microbiologists, earth scientists, high energy physicists, and cosmologists.
 My research supports the design of practices, products, and policies by using interviews, surveys, observations, and artifact analyses.

 Please contact me at pained @ lbl.gov for a PDF copy or more information.

 - LinkedIn: http://www.linkedin.com/in/drewpaine

 PhD Human Centered Design & Engineering (HCDE) Sept 2010 – Aug 2016

 MS Human Centered Design & Engineering (HCDE) Sept 2010 – Mar 2012